ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Censorship-resistant means that a transacting counterparty can terminate a transaction at any time without another transacting counterparty, or any Node of the CCSM used to implement the BPI, being able to stop the termination of the transaction.*

 <!-- TODO: Find similar censorship-resistant requierment in other standards and review their testability statement -->
-[[R16]](#r16) Testability: One way to implement censorship resistance is to use a BPI with at least three or more nodes with peer-to-peer messaging and a consensus algorithm.
+[[R16]](#r16) Testability: A simple way to implement the described censorship resistance in a testable manner is to define a revocation commitment that allows undoing an in-process transaction as is for example specified in the [DID Sidetree specification](https://identity.foundation/sidetree/spec/#commitment-schemes) with its [test vectors](https://identity.foundation/sidetree/spec/#test-vectors).

 #### **[R17]**
 A BPI MUST be able to provide privacy of the transacting counterparties' data.